Thai navy denies allegation of Rohingya Muslim smuggling

 There, they become part of the country's $8 billion seafood-export business, which supplies consumers in the United States, Japan and Europe.

-"The Thai fishing industry remains resolutely irresponsible, and since they are influential in political circles, they have been able to stymie reformers who want to take on the industry's business practices," said Robertson of Human Rights Watch.
+"The Thai fishing industry remains resolutely irresponsible, and since they are influential in political circles, they have been able to stymie reformers who want to take on the industry's business practices," said Robertson.

 Myanmar - a majority Buddhist country - says the Rohingya are Muslim migrants from Bangladesh.
 A 1982 Citizenship Act excluded Rohingya Muslims from a list of 135 designated ethnic groups, effectively rendering them stateless.

-(Additional reporting by Pracha Hariraksapitak and Lesley Wroughton.; Editing by Stuart Grudgings and Robert Birsel)
+(Additional reporting by Pracha Hariraksapitak; Editing by Stuart Grudgings and Robert Birsel)